BioData-PT/LateX-presentation-template/README.md

 ## ELIXIR-PT Presentation Template

-Created and exported in Overleaf, but you sohuld not have issues building locally the `presentation.tex` LateX file
+Created and exported in Overleaf, but you should not have issues building locally the `presentation.tex` LateX file

 ### Contributing